 16 For I am not ashamed of the gospel of Christ: for it is the power of God unto salvation to every one that believeth; to the Jew first, and also to the Greek.
 17 For in it the righteousness of God is revealed from faith to faith

-Many translations, like the KJV, are erroneous here, and mistranslate ‘Hellas’ in this verse as Gentiles.
+Some translations are erroneous here, (and elsewhere), and mistranslate ‘Hellas’ in this verse as Gentiles.
 This has lead to one of the most prevalent and in many ways most pernicious misunderstandings in all of scripture.
 Namely that the Jews had pre-eminence in the Church in the eyes of Paul.
 This misunderstanding is then fleshed out with the fact that Paul’s first port of ministry call was always the synagogues, and then topped off with the triumphal flourish of Jesus’s statement, “Salvation is of the Jews”, as if anybody with the payot and a yarmulke merely has to look at us and we are all the holier for the experience.
 The trouble is, they have all got Paul completely back to front.
 There is no reason whatsoever to translate Hellas as gentiles.
 It means what it means, namely: Greek.
 Paul has already given us a very precise definition of what Greek means, two verses earlier, so to throw it away and introduce another totally alien definition here is beyond comprehension.

 Why would Paul be ashamed of the gospel?
 It is a strange statement really, coming from a man who devoted his life to the gospel more than perhaps virtually any other, and who never shied away from declaring his faith.
 ‘From faith to faith’, ‘ek pistis eis pistis’ in Greek, means literally from the starting point of faith to the end point of faith.
 So what Paul is saying is that the gospel shows us how to live a righteous life, by showing us how to complete the faith journey, from start to finish.
 How does it do that?
 By the example of Christ, who was faithful unto death, (Rev 2:10).
 To be a real overcomer, we need to be faithful from start to finish.
 As Paul says in 2 Timothy 4:7-8, ‘I have fought the good fight, I have finished the race, I have kept the faith.
 From now on there is reserved for me the crown of righteousness’.
 Finishing the race, going from start to finish, Paul equates with keeping the faith.
 That is what he is saying here.
 He is not ashamed of the gospel, because he has come up to its standard of righteousness.
 Or put another way, he has not fallen away when the going got tough.